Skip to main content

 • Delete Credit — only available if the credit has not been partially used (remaining equals original amount).

 Each credit shows: original amount, remaining amount, amount used, comment, status (Active, Used, or Expired), creation date, expiry date, and who created it.
 Credits are automatically applied during checkout when available.
+For how credit balances appear on your reports (deferred liability at issuance, revenue when spent) see Patient Credit Accounting.

 Patient Tags